The Student Voice Toolkit

 The authors are grateful to Nikki Wright, Enrique Rosado, Bailey Bonds, and Paula Akakpo for their assistance with the data collection and analysis that informed this toolkit.
 Julianna Chen provided valuable feedback on the Classroom Student Voice Practices.

-This resource was developed in partnership with Pennsylvania State University and Villanova University, and based on research funded by the Bill & Melinda Gates Foundation.
+This resource was developed in partnership with Pennsylvania State University, Child Trends, and Villanova University, and based on research funded by the Bill & Melinda Gates Foundation.
 The findings and conclusions contained within are those of the authors and do not necessarily reflect positions or policies of the Bill & Melinda Gates Foundation.

 Suggested Citation: Conner, J., Holquist, S.E., Al Saghir, G., Mitra, D., & Search Institute (2023).
 The Student Voice Toolkit.
 Minneapolis, MN: Search Institute.